U.S. Embassy Islamabad, Pakistan - ISL

 Pre-Interview Checklist

-Please use the list below to determine the items that EVERY applicant must bring tot he immigrant visa interview:
+Use the list that follows to learn the items that EVERY applicant must bring to their immigrant visa interview:

-• Two (2) recently taken photos of each person applying for a visa (5 cm x 5 cm).
-Please review our online photo requirements.
+Two (2) recent photographs of every person applying for a visa (5 cm x 5 cm).
+Please review online photo requirements.

 For family based applications: